lizmat/Shelve6/README.md

 Note that the credential is associated with all the roles from the server config, but any role in the repository section is sufficient for access to be granted.
 For example the credential 'eng8ahquia2kungeitaequie' above gives both the 'DEV' and the 'ADMIN' roles, any of which would be enough to upload and download artifacts.

-The `shelve6-upload` script supports setting these tokens through a commandline argument or an environment variable.
+The `shelved-upload` script supports setting these tokens through a commandline argument or an environment variable.

 In order to enable `zef` to provide credentials during module fetching, you need to install the `Zef::Service::AuthenticatedDownload` plugin: